 Bill from Boynton Beach, FL

 With the current heat wave and lack of water, my kitchen has been invaded by ants.
 They are everywhere.
-Please help with suggestions on how to keep them from coming in and then not coming back.

 I had tiny ants around my kitchen counter that were coming from around the receptacle on the back splash.